Joiry/HSL_Carp/Part_02a.md

 $ cat SRR098026.fastq
 ~~~

 This will print out all of the contents of the `SRR098026.fastq` to the screen.
+When the file is really big, `cat` can be annoying to use.

+However, it may not seem like it at first, but `cat` is a useful program.  `cat` is short for concatenate, and its primary function is to join files together, but you will often see it used to just stream out individual file.
+Next lesson we'll see it can serve several purposes once you've learned a few more advanced techniques.

 There's another way that we can look at files, and in this case, just